-Toilets are located on all levels of Her Majesty's Theatre and there are signs directing me to where they are.
-I can also ask Her Majesty's Theatre staff in black uniforms to help me find where I need to go.
-There are multiple accessible bathrooms at Her Majesty's Theatre, they are located on Ground Floor.
+Toilets are located on all levels of Festival Theatre and there are signs directing me to where they are.
+I can also ask Festival Theatre staff in black uniforms to help me find where I need to go.
+There are multiple accessible bathrooms at Festival Theatre, they are located on Ground Floor.

 It's best to go to the toilet before the show starts, that way I won't miss any of the exciting things that happen on stage!
 NOTE - There are hand dryers in all bathrooms.